RobTillaart/PCA9634/README.md

 #### OutputEnable

-Since 0.2.6 (experimental) support to control the OE (Output Enable) pin of the PCA9635.
+Since 0.2.6 (experimental) support to control the OE (Output Enable) pin of the PCA9634.
 This OE pin can control all LEDs simultaneously.
-It also allows to control multiple PCA9635.
+It also allows to control multiple PCA9634 modules by connecting the OE pins.
-Think of simultaneous switching ON/OFF of get dimming with a high frequency PWM.
+Think of simultaneous switching ON/OFF or get dimming with a high frequency PWM.
+Or use 2 modules alternatively by placing an inverter in between.

 See datasheet for the details

-- **bool setOutputEnablePin(uint8_t pin = 255)** sets the IO pin to connect to the OE pin of the PCA9635.
+- **bool setOutputEnablePin(uint8_t pin = 255)** sets the IO pin to connect to the OE pin of the PCA9634.
 A value of 255 indicates no pin set/selected.
 Sets the OE pin to HIGH.
 Returns true on success.